ro-sanda/Z--explorer-2.0/README.md

-For more information, please visit the associated publication *"Z'-explorer: a simple tool to probe Z' models against LHC data".* (https://arxiv.org/pdf/2005.05194.pdf)
+For more information, please visit the associated publication *"Z'-explorer 2.0: reconnoitering the dark matter landscape".* (https://arxiv.org/pdf/2109.13194.pdf)